-Fundamental Reality by Robert Wheeler
+Ultimate Reality by Robert Wheeler

+We live in a cause-and-effect world, and sooner or later question the ultimate cause underlying our environment.
 Amazing advances in technology and resources have resulted from the reductionism of the scientific approach to explaining nature.
 Reductionism is breaking things down into basic underlying parts, constituent parts.
 As scientist can look farther inside the atom, more constituents are found.
 At the most fundamental level, there seems to be a common fundamental constituent (FC).
 This is scientifically supported in the scientific approach of theoretical physics and various branches of sub-atomic science.
 Constituents such as strings, vibrations, fields, forces, and energy have been discovered that in turn seem to have a more fundamental constituent still being looked for.
 An ultimate underlying FC has been supported by indirect observation and theorized to be something like information, consciousness, intelligence, zero-point energy, hyper-dimension, etc.

 The nature of this type of FC is appreciated in the scientific approach because matter is recognized as mainly fuzzy space containing forces that create the hard surfaces we feel as physical material.
 The particles that have been detected in atoms are created by these forces that are nebulous things that could also be based on an ultimate FC yet to be found in nature.
 Or it may be something beyond nature associated with an unknown alternate reality.
 Recently proposed theories of Multiverse and Many Worlds support alternate realities where unknown worlds could exist with different forms of matter and different FCs .